gnu-user/password-reset-page/README.md

 Forgot Your Password?
 -----------------------------------------

-The Computer Science Club registration page is a simple page where club members can reset their club account password.
+The Computer Science Club Password Reset Page is a simple page where club members can reset their club account password.

-If you are still having issues trying to reset your password (e.g. you don't remember the email you used, or you forgot your username) please [contact us](mailto:admin@cs-club.ca) by email or meet us in person at a club and we will correct any issues that you have with your club account.
+If you are still having issues trying to reset your password (e.g. you don't remember the email you used, or you forgot your username) please [contact us](mailto:admin@cs-club.ca) by email or meet us in person at a club meeting and we will correct any issues that you have with your club account.

 Copyright (Really Copyleft)